Web vs. Mobile App Development: Everything You Need to Know in 2026

 Displaying data: repeating groups vs. native lists

-Navigation works differently depending on the platform, and Bubble adapts to each with tools that feel natural to users.
-On the web, navigation is typically page-based.
+Navigation works differently depending on the platform, and Bubble AI generates the right pattern for each.
+On the web, Bubble AI creates page-based navigation.
 Users click through menus in headers, footers, or sidebars, and browser URLs update as they move through your app.

-In mobile apps, navigation is more layered and gesture-based.
+In mobile apps, Bubble AI generates layered, gesture-based navigation.
 Instead of loading new pages, views are stacked on top of each other or opened as modals, keeping the experience fluid and intuitive.

-• Tab navigation is perfect for your app’s main sections (like settings and home).
-These tabs live at the bottom of the screen and feature icon buttons for easy, always-visible access.
+Tab navigation is perfect for your app’s main sections (like settings and home).
+These tabs live at the bottom of the screen with icon buttons for quick navigation.

-• Stack navigation lets users move deeper into your app while preserving history, with a built-in “back” button that returns them to the previous screen.
+Stack navigation lets users move deeper into your app while preserving history with a built-in “back” button.

-• Modals are great for focused tasks like editing a profile or submitting a form — they appear on top of your current view without disrupting your place in the app.
+Modals are great for focused tasks like editing a profile or submitting a form — they appear on top of your current view.

 You’ll also find mobile-native components like bottom sheets, which can be used instead of traditional popups to display extra content or options in a clean, swipe-up panel.
 Each of these patterns helps you create a modern, mobile-first flow that feels polished and easy to use.